munificent/game-programming-patterns/book/subclass-sandbox.markdown

     The previous option requires that outside code specifically remember to push in the state that the base class needs before it needs it.
 That places the burden of initialization on the surrounding code.
-Another option is to let the base class itself handle that by pulling in the state it needs.
+Another option is to let the base class handle it by pulling in the state it needs.
 One way to do that is by using a
     <a class="pattern" href="service-locator.html">Service Locator</a>.

     ^code 12

     Here, `spawnParticles()` needs a particle system.
-Instead of being *given* one by outside code, it just fetches it itself from the service locator.
+Instead of being *given* one by outside code, it just fetches one itself from the service locator.

 ## See Also